Go to main content

 This course will focus on the study and analysis of this new configuration in its legal, political and geopolitical dimensions, which will involve a review of the institutional forms and practices of the old regimes.
 And it is this plurality and diversity that we will seek to grasp, and with them all the differentiations in the evolutionary processes of these regimes.

-A little guide to survival at work (Syllabus)
+A little guide to survival at work (Syllabus) - French-taught

 L. Labrot

 This course aims to prepare students for their entry into the world of work, to which they have had little exposure at university.
-It covers the basic knowledge needed to understand the rights and duties of employees, whether in the public or private sector, to decipher a pay slip, or to consider setting up one's own business.
+It covers the basic knowledge needed to understand the rights and duties of employees, whether in the public or private sector, to decipher a pay slip, and to consider setting up one's own business.
 The course provides an introduction to the major themes of work: the history of salaried employment, labor law, social protection, trade unionism, the operation and creation of companies, public careers, skills, validation of acquired experience, and the social responsibility of organizations.
 After introductory sessions, students can direct the content towards the themes they wish to study in greater depth, through presentations by professionals, screenings or practical work.
 This cross-disciplinary course is aimed at all students wishing to gain a better understanding of the current realities of the professional world in France.

-Crisis communication (Syllabus)
+Crisis communication (Syllabus) - French-taught

 C. Chaussinand